The head of a brush may be manufactured of synthetic or natural materials.

 Pony hair is the cheapest material in its category.

-Do you remember the low-priced sets of honey watercolor paints, which you have used during childhood?
-Maybe, some of them included a brush with a bright plastic handle.
-Well, its head has likely been made of fluffy pony hairs.
+Do you remember the low-priced sets of honey watercolor paints, which you may have used during childhood?
+Maybe some of them included a brush with a bright plastic handle.
+Well, its head was likely made of fluffy pony hairs.

-They don’t form a good point.
-The material is resilient and durable, though.
+They don’t form a good point, however, this material is resilient and durable.

 I’ve already told you about sable, that isn’t sable at all.
 I have to surprise you one more time.
 Camel brushes bear no relation to the ungulate with a humped back.

 They contain squirrel, ox and pony hairs or a blend of these filaments.
 Their features, consequently, vary a little.